szymonzys/minido2mqtt/DOCS.md

 - **Data layer easy to decode** - The datagrams (packets) is quite easy to decode.
 The protocole used within Minido bus was fully reverese engineered.

+- **D2000** - is a central unit which can be part of the system deplyment.
+It stores the state of the unites, and controles communication to avoid colisions.

 It is very easy to connect a PC to the Minido RS485 bus.
 You need to have RS4852USB dongle (serial), or RS4852Ethernet adapter device (tcpclient).